TempleEight/temple-docs/TempleEight/docs/guide/value-constraints.md

 }
 ```

+Notice that here we didn't provide the argument names to the `int` definitions, as they're optional.
+However, when only a single argument is provided to the `int` definition, it defaults to the `max` argument.
+By using the `min:` name, we can specify the `min` without the `max`.

 Most of the primitives in Temple support similar parameters.
 The full list of parameters can be found in the [primitives](reference/primitives) section of the Templefile reference.